JaninaMel/android-weatherapp/README.md

 ## 🐞 Known Issues

 -  City search: When searching for weather based on city name, due to the nature of how OpenWeatherMap's Geocoding API works, even if the input is not a clear city name (e. g.
 "A") the request will go through and an estimation of a city which might be in question is made.
 However this has been taken into account when updating the UI so the app will still show which city is in question.

-- Api key: The api key is explicitly written in code instead of being in a .env file, however this has a minimal effect on security since the api key needs to be written out in the README in the repository if it's placed in a .env.

 ---